-- 1. Disconnect the fan cable from the connector on the system board. - 2.
-Locate the position of rubber grommets. - ${\bf 3.}\;$ Gently pull the rubber grommets to release the fan from the chassis. - 4.
-Remove the fan off the chassis.
+- 1. Locate the position of rubber grommets.

+- 2. Gently pull the rubber grommets to release the fan from the fan cage.

+- 3. Remove the fan from the fan cage.

-Installing the chassis fan
+Installing the front fan cage

 If you are replacing a component, remove the existing component before performing the installation procedure.